 It organises a series of rides throughout Ireland.
 Most rides involve a Pleasure Ride for members and non-members, normally of about 8 miles, and a series of CTRs (Competitive Trail Rides) over a number of distances starting from 20 miles for members.
 Some events also feature ERs (Endurance Rides) - these normally start at 50 miles and are for experienced horses and riders only.

-So what is it?
+So what is Endurance Riding?
 It is a unique competitive challenge and a supreme sport for learning about equine fitness.
 Veterinary checks before and after competitive rides - and in the middle too for longer distances - ensure the best possible care is taken of your horse.
 Any problems can be picked up earlier rather than later.

 You, the rider, learn more about the way your horse functions, with the importance of regulating your riding to suit conditions which will affect the way your horse behaves and how he presents to the vet.
 Key factors include: